-plaque, Figure 5), which can be dated stylistically as being contemporaneous to the Cerros masks.
+Another early Maya text is found on a reused Olmec greenstone pectoral (the so-called Dumbarton Oaks jade plaque, Figure 5), which can be dated stylistically as being contemporaneous to the Cerros masks.
 On the back of the jadeite pectoral are incisions representing the portrait of a seated Maya ruler and two double columns of hieroglyphs.

-Figure 5: Image and text from a reused Olmec greenstone pectoral (the placement of the text and image is horizontal in the original artefact)
+Figure 5: Text and image from a reused Olmec greenstone pectoral (drawing by Harri Kettunen)

 In another early text, a carving on a cliff at the site of San Diego, southern Peten, a standing Maya ruler is depicted with a double column of 19 glyphs.
-This carving shows that the layout for recording dates (the first two [missing] glyphs, the large Initial Series Introductory Glyph (commonly referred as an ISIG-sign), and the following four glyphs) was still fairly flexible and inconsistent.
+This carving shows that the layout for recording dates (the first two [missing] glyphs, the large Initial Series Introductory Glyph (commonly referred as an ISIG-sign23), and the following four glyphs) was still fairly flexible and inconsistent.
 This carving, along with the Dumbarton Oaks jade pectoral, represents the events that were to be most frequently documented on subsequent Maya monuments, namely bloodletting and royal accession.
 From the beginning of the Classic Period (ca. AD 250) the Maya script developed into a more consistent and more rigid system that is explained in the following chapters.